(previously known as Tinea pyrotricha)

 (Photo: courtesy of CSIRO/BIO Photography Group, Centre for Biodiversity Genomics, University of Guelph)

-The adult moth of this species has dark brown forewings, each with a mauve sheen, and sometimes with a large W-shaped white patch on the costa.
+The adult moth of this species has dark brown forewings, each with a mauve sheen.
 The hindwings are off-white shading to pale brown at the wingtips.
+The head is hairy and yellow.
 The wingspan is about 1.4 cms.

 The species has been found in eastern Australia in: